cedricwalter/cedricwalter.github.io/_posts/2007-10-01-optimizing-mysql-jdbc-under-windows-using-named-pipe.md

  <span style="font-weight: bold; font-family: Courier New,Courier,monospace">database<span style="font-family: Courier New,Courier,monospace"> being the database/schema name

- <span style="font-family: Courier New,Courier,monospace"><span style="color: #3333ff">socketFactory=com.mysql.jdbc.NamedPipeSocketFactory<span style="font-family: Courier New,Courier,monospace">  [JConnector](http://www.mysql.com/products/connector/j/)<span style="font-style: italic"> also supports access to MySQL via named pipes on Windows NT/2000/XP using
+ <span style="font-family: Courier New,Courier,monospace"><span style="color: #3333ff">socketFactory=com.mysql.jdbc.NamedPipeSocketFactory<span style="font-family: Courier New,Courier,monospace">  [JConnector](http://www.mysql.com/products/connector/j/) also supports access to MySQL via named pipes on Windows NT/2000/XP using
- the <span class="property" style="font-style: italic">NamedPipeSocketFactory<span style="font-style: italic"> as a plugin-socket factory via the <span class="property" style="font-style: italic">socketFactory<span style="font-style: italic"> property.
-If you don’t use a <span class="property" style="font-style: italic">namedPipePath<span style="font-style: italic"> property, the default
+ the <span class="property" style="font-style: italic">NamedPipeSocketFactory as a plugin-socket factory via the <span class="property" style="font-style: italic">socketFactory property.
+If you don’t use a <span class="property" style="font-style: italic">namedPipePath property, the default
  of ‘\\\\.\\pipe\\MySQL’ will be used.
-If you use the `NamedPipeSocketFactory`<span style="font-style: italic">, the hostname and port number values in the JDBC url will be ignored.
+If you use the `NamedPipeSocketFactory`, the hostname and port number values in the JDBC url will be ignored.
  You can enable this feature using: socketFactory=com.mysql.jdbc.NamedPipeSocketFactory

  <span style="font-family: Courier New,Courier,monospace">namedPipePath=\\\\\\\\.\\\\Pipe\\\\mysql.sock The path to the file socket.
 Notice how strange the path is looking like under Windows<sup>tm</sup> (escaping \\ in java is normal).
  Under linux we would have write <span style="font-family: Courier New,Courier,monospace">/var/log/mysql.sock and forget everything.
 In Windows<sup>tm </sup> You really have no chance to find it until you use
  [*FileMon* ](http://www.microsoft.com/technet/sysinternals/FileAndDisk/Filemon.mspx)(a SysInternals tool)

- [FileMon ](http://www.microsoft.com/technet/sysinternals/FileAndDisk/Filemon.mspx)<span style="font-style: italic">monitors and displays file system activity on a system in real-time.
+ [FileMon ](http://www.microsoft.com/technet/sysinternals/FileAndDisk/Filemon.mspx)monitors and displays file system activity on a system in real-time.
 Its advanced capabilities make it a powerful tool for exploring the way
  Windows works, seeing how applications use the files and DLLs, or tracking down problems in system or application file configurations.
 Filemon’s
- timestamping feature will show you precisely when every open, read, write or delete, happens, and its status column tells you the outcome. *FileMon*<span style="font-style: italic">
+ timestamping feature will show you precisely when every open, read, write or delete, happens, and its status column tells you the outcome. *FileMon*
  is so easy to use that you’ll be an expert within minutes.
 It begins monitoring when you start it, and its output window can be saved to a file for off-line
  viewing.
 It has full search capability, and if you find that you’re getting information overload, simply set up one or more filters.
 [Download it HERE](http://www.microsoft.com/technet/sysinternals/FileAndDisk/Filemon.mspx)